The power take-off (PTO) for a truck is a vital piece of equipment.

 “The biggest breakthrough in PTOs has been incorporating better gaskets and seals.
 Garlock gaskets provide improved leak protection.
 They perform better than paper gaskets.
 They are also very dense, which helps reduce creep and facilitates a consistent bolt mounting torque.
 Viton seal material is one of the best materials used in the industry today.
 It has ideal physical properties to resist higher heat and aggressive fluid degradation when compared with other common gasket materials,” said Janitz of Bezares.

-Some other new and exciting features include modulated clutch engagement on systems where the start-up RPM of the PTO is very high.
+Some other new and exciting features include modulated clutch engagement on systems where the start-up RPM of the PTO on a truck is very high.

 “The modulated engagement is used to reduce torque spikes on the entire hydraulic system by reducing the start-up speed of the output shaft on the PTO for a moment to allow the system to ramp up to speed slowly.
 This feature can reduce torque spikes by as much as 70% in some cases and increase the life of the PTO as well as the hydraulic components on the truck,” Bartlett said.